drobnyjt/test_jekyll/index.md

 * * *

 ## First Author Publications
-* Survivability of Metallic Shields for Relativistic Spacecraft (JBIS, invited, submitted, 2020)
+* Survivability of Metallic Shields for Relativistic Spacecraft (JBIS, invited, accepted, 2020)
-* Damage to Relativistic Interstellar Spacecraft by ISM Impact Gas Accumulation (ApJ, under review, 2019)
+* Damage to Relativistic Interstellar Spacecraft by ISM Impact Gas Accumulation (ApJ, accepted, 2019)
 * [F-TRIDYN simulations of tungsten self-sputtering and applications to coupling plasma and material codes (CMS, 2018)](https://doi.org/10.1016/j.commatsci.2018.03.032)
 * [F-TRIDYN: A Binary Collision Approximation code for simulating ion interactions with rough surfaces (JNM, 2017)](https://doi.org/10.1016/j.jnucmat.2017.07.037)

 ## Publications
+* Dependence of the damage in optical metal/dielectric coatings on the energy of ions in irradiation experiments for space qualification (Scientific Reports, accepted, 2020)
 * [Multi-physics modeling of the long-term evolution of helium plasma exposed surfaces (Physica Scripta, 2020)](https://doi.org/10.1088/1402-4896/ab4c29)

 ## Presenting Author Conference Talks and Posters